UniversalDependencies/UD_Swedish-PUD/README.md

 The syntactic annotation was checked and corrected manually by Joakim Nivre.
 The morphological annotation was checked and corrected by Bernadeta Griciūtė.
 Later, a semi-automatic correction of features and lemmas was done by Victor Norrman and Joakim Nivre.
+Further work on refining and harmonizing the treebank with other treebanks for Swedish has been supported by the UniDive COST Action (CA21167).

 # PUD Treebanks